drugis/addis-core/docs/design/index.md

 This describes the rough design (conceptual model) of the data management components of ADDIS 2.
 It is motivated by the overall requirements and architecture of ADDIS 2 (Section 2) and the functional requirements of the data management components (Section 3.1).
 It is further informed by a number of prototypes that were constructed to explore the design space for the data management components (Section 3.3).

-**TODO**

- * Semantic web / RDF for knowledge representation
-    - Flexible data modeling; relevant for "fuzzy" concepts like outcomes
-    - Use existing technology for matching and reasoning
-    - Use existing terminologies and ontologies to provide background knowledge
- * Boundary of TrialVerse / ConceptMapper
-    - Specialized UI for data entry and basic mapping of concepts
-    - Generalized knowledge modelling UI for experts to create / upload higher level ontologies and complex mappings.
- * Event sourcing
- * Git-like model for collaboration
- * OAuth + ORCiD for authentication

 #### Knowledge representation using semantic web technologies ####